reverentgeek/deno-cli-demo/post.md

 > Never embed secrets (sensitive information such as user names, passwords, API keys, connection strings, etc.) in your code.
 You don't want your secrets ending up in the hands of the wrong people!

-In this case, you may want the CLI to prompt for the sensitive information when it runs.
+In this case, the CLI should prompt for the sensitive information when it runs.
 Let's create another example to demonstrate how this is done.

 First, add a new dependency using the following command.